Code Management Guidelines

 4. Early peer review.

-6. More efficient use of time.
-Taking a workshop on a computational tool may occur at an advanced stage of the project.
+Taking a workshop on a computational tool may occur at an advanced stage of a project.
 As a result, decisions about code organization, documentation, and file structure could have been made more effectively from the beginning, saving valuable time.

 7. Maintain the group’s research history.